SC36-11-1/-/Plaid Hello Kitty (PHK-UX).md

   - Audio
   - Documented Photoes Tickets & More

+  - Meditation saved me
+  - 4chan educated me into a social jsutice warrior
+  - Biohacking kept me healthy
+  - insomnia has won a lot of my battles
+  - Respect and Communication skills is all you need
+  - Roadmap Career coming soon
+  - wayfinding Lines
+  - Public Transport Hacks!!!

 September
   - left shoe toe rip - organic / forced
   -   Hospital request for social worker muddled with english request needing to by hyper defined